markjosephcampbell/Coinbase_Case_Study/README.md

 To achieve this, Coinbase began by providing a safe and regulatory-compliant crypto exchange, and once they succeeded there, they branched out to offer crypto custodial services to institutions, plus a personal wallet and new currencies designed to appeal to those seeking more privacy with the goal of becoming the most trusted name in the cryptocurrency space.

 Coinbase is growing rapidly by adding 13 million new verified users to the platform in the first three months of 2021.
-In Q1 2021, Coinbase's trading volume was 335 billion USD.
-Over the past few years, Coinbase has consistently increased their share of the crypto market from 4.5% in 2018 to 11.3% in 2021.

 The company is also focused on growing their institutional customers by adding 2,800 new institutional investors over the past year to bring their total institutional customer base to 7,000.
-These hedge funds, financial institutions and other institutional customers hold 44.8 billion worth of assets on the platform.

 Coinbase appeals to new crytpo traders because it is one of the most reliable cryptocurrecny exchanges in the world and it is also easy to use.
 Users simply link their bank account, transfer money and begin trading crytpocurrencies.